Evacuation of Soccer Team Trapped in a Thai Cave Begins

 Time is of the essence; even delivering provisions is difficult and could be further complicated by more rain.
 It takes expert divers roughly six hours to reach the trapped group from a Navy command center that has been set up about a mile deep inside the cave.
 They take another five hours to return in the fast-moving currents through pitch-black tunnels studded with stalactites and sharp turns.
 Divers have to remove equipment to squeeze through some narrow openings, while a few have already been widened to allow easier passage.

-“Rescuing kids from inside a cave is not something that we normally do, it’s new to everybody,” Ivan Karadzic, a Danish diver volunteering on the mission, tells TIME, “there’s no established method that’s the best.”
+“Rescuing kids from inside a cave is not something that we normally do, it’s new to everybody,” Ivan Karadzic, a Danish diver volunteering on the mission, told TIME, “there’s no established method that’s the best.”
 Upon his last dive in the cave Thursday, he said visibility was still “very bad,” and the route is difficult to navigate even for expert cave divers with thousands of hours under their belt.
 “Teaching the kids to dive is simple,” he said, “but keeping them submerged for hours is going to be very complicated.”

+— With reporting by Sarisa Kanokworrakit / Tham Luang Cave, Mae Sai, Thailand